xIa066/DataAnalysis-AutoRegressiveModel/README.md

 <img width="490" alt="Screen Shot 2022-01-10 at 6 43 35 pm" src="https://user-images.githubusercontent.com/37262666/148732269-c583f00d-c078-47c0-bb72-ef46ed36e42e.png">

 #### The analysis of the result can be found in the report in the repo, page 15, Question 3

+#### The rest of the report includes practice questions related topics in single and multiple regression (Question 1) and ridget and lasso regression (Question 2)